 Ecosystem services concept is an essential tool to promote integrated conservation and development especially, in the context of landscapes where, ecological, economic, and socio-cultural resources are connected.
 The concept is useful to understand that benefits of ecosystems often flow to distant beneficiaries, even inter-regionally beyond the boundaries of one nation.
 Our study capitalizes on this concept of interregional ecosystem services flow between the three countries- China, India and Myanmar in the Far-eastern Himalayan landscape.
-We used participatory Geographic Information System (GIS) mapping tool to visualize ecosystem services flow from the three protected areas in the landscape.
+We used participatory Geographic Information System (GIS) mappingto visualize ecosystem services flow from the three protected areas in the landscape, and participatory scenario analysis to understand the plausible direction for protected area management.
 The Service Provision Hotspots (SPHs), Service Beneficiary Areas (SBAs), and Degraded Service Provision Hotspots (dSPHs) were mapped for selective ecosystem services of high management priority.
-Multiple SPHs and several pockets of dSPHs were evident within and outside of the protected areas; whereas the extent of SBAs for all ecosystem services stretched beyond the premises of one nation.
-This relationships between the source and the sink of ecosystem services provided a strong evidence and argument for regional cooperation between the three countries.
-We recommend the need for developing an intra, inter-countries, and regional partnerships mechanisms for the sustenance of flow of ecosystem services from PAs in the landscape.
+The prioritized services were then assessed under three plausible scenarios - Nature-at-Work, Nature-People-Harmony, and People-at-Work to understand trade-offs between them.
+This relationships between the source and the sink of ecosystem services, and perfrmances of services under different scenario provided a strong evidence and argument for regional cooperation between the three countries.
+We recommend the need for developing an intra, inter-countries, and regional partnerships mechanisms for the future sustenance of ecosystem services from PAs in the landscape.

-Keywords: Regional cooperation; Participatory GIS, Service provisioning hotspots; Service beneficiary areas; Hkakaborazi National Park; Namdapha National Park; Gaoligonshan National Nature Reserve
+Keywords: Regional cooperation; Participatory GIS, Participatory scenario, Service provisioning hotspots; Service beneficiary areas; Hkakaborazi National Park; Namdapha National Park; Gaoligonshan National Nature Reserve